caddis/craft-wistia/README.md

 1. Move the "wistia" directory to "craft/plugins".
 2. In Craft navigate to the Plugin section within Settings.
 3. Click the Install button on the Wistia entry.
-4. Update the following settings as applicable.
+4. Update the following settings as applicable:
 	* API Key: Your Wistia API key.
 	* Cache Duration: How long the Wistia API data is cached.
 	* Thumbnail Cache Path: Ensure the specified path exists and is writable by Craft.

 ## License

-Copyright 2016 [Caddis Interactive, LLC](https://www.caddis.co).
+Copyright 2017 [Lewis Communications](http://www.lewiscommunications.com/).
 Licensed under the [Apache License, Version 2.0](https://github.com/caddis/craft-wistia/blob/master/LICENSE).